 - Has the ability to perform international background investigations; and

 - The NAIC Biographical Affidavit requests information with respect to your employment history, education, personal information and character.
-The NAIC Biographical Affidavit also includes the Disclosure and Authorization Concerning Background Reports (the “Disclosure & Authorization Form”).
+The NAIC Biographical Affidavit also includes the Disclosure and Authorization Concerning Background Reports Form (the “Disclosure & Authorization Form”).
 The signature of the Affiant on the Disclosure & Authorization Form permits an Independent Third Party to conduct a background investigation on the Affiant.

 - The NAIC Biographical Affidavit includes three types of the Disclosure & Authorization Form.
 There are three different Disclosure & Authorization Forms since certain state laws, regulations and rules require different kinds of disclosures and wording within such form.
-An Affiant must sign the corresponding Disclosure & Authorization Form(s) for the respective state(s) where the affiant has lived or worked within the last ten (10) years.
+An Affiant must sign the corresponding Disclosure & Authorization Form(s) for the respective state(s) where the Affiant has lived or worked within the last ten (10) years.
 Refer to the Disclosure & Authorization Forms for further information.

 The Independent Third Party uses information contained in the NAIC Biographical Affidavit as a tool to perform a background investigation to determine an individual’s fitness and propriety.
 The background investigation may contain information bearing on the Affiant’s character, general reputation, personal characteristics, mode of living and credit standing (if required by the state).
 The Independent Third Party shall use the background investigation to create a background report (the “Background Report”).

-Refer to the UCAA website for a list of currently approved Independent Third-Party vendors/CRA's
+Refer to the UCAA website for a list of currently approved Independent Third-Party Vendors/CRAs.

-NAIC Biographical Affidavits must be completed on the most current form [Word | PDF], in effect the time the affidavit was signed and the affiant shall not sign the Affidavits more than one year before the date the insurer files the application.
+NAIC Biographical Affidavits must be completed on the most current form [Word | PDF], in effect at the time the affidavit was signed and the affiant shall not sign the Affidavits more than one year before the date the Applicant Company files the application.

 How to File

-Prior to receiving the name of the agency contact person, an applicant may contact the agency personnel in the chart below to obtain information regarding the status of an Expansion Application.
+Before receiving the name of the agency contact person, the Applicant Comapny may contact the agency personnel in the Addresses and Contact Information for Submission of Application chart on the UCAA website to obtain information regarding the status of an Expansion Application.

 Each cover sheet should be on paper suitable for use as a cover sheet, such as binder divider pages.

-- “Item not applicable to this application for the following reason ... (state reason)"
+- “Item not applicable to this application for the following reason ... (state reason).”